cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This document defines an HPKE scheme that provides a subset of the functions provided by the collection of schemes above, but specified with sufficient clarity that they can be interoperably implemented and formally verified.
-A security analysis of this specification is available in {{HPKEAnalysis}}.
-A summary of this analysis is in {{sec-considerations}}.
+It is secure against (adaptive) chosen ciphertext attacks (IND-CCA2 secure) under standard assumptions about the underlying primitives {{HPKEAnalysis}}.
+A summary of this analysis is in {{sec-properties}}.

 # Requirements Notation